🌍 Free Course – AI Right Now – How Artificial Intelligence Is Changing the World in 2026

 AI will continue to reshape work, but not in a single dramatic moment.
 The change is cumulative.

 Those who struggle most are not those whose tasks change, but those who resist change entirely.
-Those who benefit most are not technical specialists alone, but people who combine domain expertise with thoughtful AI use.
+Those who benefit most are not only technical specialists, but people who combine domain expertise with thoughtful AI use.

-Understanding how work is shifting helps reduce fear and replace it with clarity.
+Understanding how work is shifting replaces uncertainty with clarity.

 Key Takeaway